 In Ohio, each school district must ensure that free appropriate public education is available to any child with a disability, even though that child has not failed or been retained in a course, and is advancing from grade to grade.
 Though most parents associate Individualized Education Plans (“IEPs”) or Section 504 Plans with learning challenges, with the right person advocating on behalf of your child, these plans can be tailored to fit your child’s behavioral needs.
 However, in order to create the most beneficial plan for your child, lines of communication must be established with the school; quite clearly, someone needs to ensure that your child is given the care that they deserve, and most importantly, the care that they need.
 Accordingly, someone familiar with education law and children’s rights needs to be the voice of reason in these sometimes unfortunate situations.
 Someone is needed who will not back down when school systems decide that our children are not worth the money to test.

 Your child means the world to you.
 When your child with special needs is suffering, you suffer too.
 When a school decides to remove services that help your child to progress; or is not following you child’s Individualized Education Program (IEP) do you know your child’s rights?
 By law, children are entitled to appropriate educational services – however, a school may make decision that you do not agree with, and by doing so, cause your child harm.
-If this happens you can reach out to a special education attorney like Susan Stone.
-If you feel your child is not receiving an appropriate education, let Ms. Stone help.
+If you feel your child is not receiving an appropriate education, let McCarthy Lebit help.
 There is nothing more important than a good education and your child deserves the same opportunities as other children.